-Al Course, Fall 1996, Lecture September 11
+Al Course, Fall 1997

-Al Questions in 1963 - and Before
+Artificial Intelligence Questions in 1963 and Before

 - What is a computer?
-Is it just a "number factory"? - Is it possible for computing machines to think? - But doesn't a computer do exactly what it is told to do and no more? - Is it true that a computer will be a chess champion because the computer is so fast that it can examine all possible moves and their consequences? - What is a heuristic program? - What are some unsolved problems of Artificial Intelligence? - What are the limits of artificial intelligence?
+Is it just a "number factory"? - Is it possible for computing machines to think? - But doesn't a computer do exactly what it is told to do and no more? - Is it true that a computer will be a chess champion because the computer is so fast that it can examine all possible moves and their consequences? - What is a heuristic program? - What are some unsolved problems of Artificial Intelligence?